telekom-security/PEBA/README.md

 **Adding users:**

 Data can be submitted with the community credentials (as specified in `/etc/ews/peba.cfg`) and it will be added to the community domain.
-If you want to add data to the private domain or query one of the APIs above which require authentication, a users have to be added.
-In order to add users to the authentication pool the script `./misc/add-user.py` can be used.
-It will query for username and password and add the users to the authentication index.
+If you want to add data to the private domain or query one of the APIs above which require authentication,  users have to be added.
+In order to add users to the authentication pool, the script `./misc/add-user.py` can be used.
+It will ask you for a username and a password and add the user to the authentication index "users".
 You should at least have one user setup here.

 	python3 misc/add-user.py

-You can safely ignore the last two questions, as the are not yet implemented. ;)
+You can safely ignore the last two questions in the script, as the are not yet implemented. ;)

 ## **Configuration:**